jeffpascal/Spring-and-springboot/README.md

 - How does spring do this?
 I need to tell it which are the objects it needs to manage and which dependancies the class needs

-- **@Component** tells spring it needs to manage instances of ComplexBusinessService
+- **@Component** tells spring it needs to manage instances of ComplexBusinessService and BubbleSortAlgorithm

 ```
 @Component